a collection of notes on areas of personal interest

 One of the reasons for the way writing is sloped is the fact that there are a number of firmly defined rules which govern the proportions of the various Arabic scripts.
 Most Arabs, because of this, have a firmly held belief in the correctness of written or printed Arabic from which they are reluctant to stray.
 Unlike Western practice there is no penalty associated with handwriting whose lines slope down from right to left, nor of letters which slope, although the latter practice strays from the understood principles of the art of calligraphy.

-Long developed as an organisational and administrative medium, writing developed not only for administering the Islamic world as it rapidly developed but also for retaining and propagating the written word of God.
+Long developed as an organisational and recording medium, writing developed not only for administering the Islamic world as it rapidly developed but also for retaining and propagating the written word of God.
 In its initial stages writing was essentially the medium of recording the spoken word but it soon developed a character which was capable of significant artistic definition and interpretation.
 I can’t over-emphasise the importance of recognising the use of manuscript in recording the words of God as the Holy Quran is, to Muslims, literally the word of God.
 In this respect it is fundamentally different from the Christian’s Holy Bible and, possibly, from the Jew’s Torah, which many believe is the work of a redactor and not the original writings of Moses, though it still requires of its scribes a similar state of purity as in those transcribing the Quran.

 Unlike Roman scripts, Arabic script conveys not only the meaning required by its vocabulary but it is, in itself, an abstract form of expression.
 Because of this Arabs can understand the meaning of the written word and, at the same time, enjoy references signified by the letterforms – a benefit which is not available in Roman letters and words.
 Perhaps the nearest the West gets to this is in utilising type faces which refer to a style or character as when we speak of a ‘thirties’ face, or a ‘classic’ face for a more serious work.
 These non-calligraphic faces do not, however, have within them either the intrinsic beauty or meaning of Arabic traditional calligraphic styles.